proton-nativejs/proton-native/CONTRIBUTING.md

 ## Important Points

-Proton Native welcomes contributions to constantly improve.
+Valence Native welcomes contributions to constantly improve.
 Contributions are accepted in the form of a PR, which has a few important points that should be followed.

 1. Styling is done with prettier.
 A git-hook has been added for convience, but any PR that isn't styled won't be accepted.